Leveraging Generative Artificial Intelligence for Causal Inference with Unstructured Data: Structural Model of Texts

+Finally, the internal representation of Stable Diffusion model is of substantially lower dimension ($16,384 = 64 \times 64 \times 4$) than the original representation ($786,432 = 512 \times 512 \times 3$), where all of our images have been adjusted to have an identical size of $512 \times 512$ pixels.
+The internal representation also contains rich semantic information while the original representation only includes positional and color information.
+The bottom panel of Figure~\ref{image_result} shows that the estimates based on the original representation yields an estimate of much greater magnitude than GPI, suggesting that the high-dimensionality and rich semantic information of GenAI model's internal representation improves empirical performance of causal effect estimation.
+The GPI estimates are also more precise, with substantially smaller standard errors than the estimator based on the original representation.

-\subsection{Structural Model of Texts}
+\section{Structural Model of Texts}

 Political scientists and communication scholars have extensively studied the effectiveness of different rhetorical strategies \citep[e.g.,][]{jerit2009predictive,bos2013experimental}.
-Contributing this literature, \citet{blumenau_variable_2022} conducted a forced-choice conjoint experiment to evaluate the persuasiveness of different types of political rhetoric.
+Contributing to this literature, \citet{blumenau_variable_2022} conducted a forced-choice conjoint experiment to evaluate the persuasiveness of different types of political rhetoric.
 The authors constructed 336 political arguments by systematically varying 12 policy issues, 14 rhetorical elements, and position (support or opposition).
-Appendix~\ref{sec:ap_text} provides the full list of policy issues and rhetorical features.
+Appendix~\ref{subsec:design} provides the full list of policy issues and rhetorical features.

 A total of 3,317 participants were each shown four randomly assigned pairs of arguments.
 Within each pair, the arguments addressed the same policy issue but took opposite sides and featured different, randomly selected rhetorical elements.
 Participants were asked to indicate which argument they found more persuasive or whether both were equally persuasive, yielding a total of 13,268 pairwise comparisons.
-Appendix Table~\ref{actual_arg} provides one example pair of arguments.
+Appendix Table~\ref{actual_arg} presents an example pair of arguments.